JackFrancis2357/Minerva_Fitness_Application/replit.md

-# Daily Workout Planner
+# Weekly Workout Planner

 ## Overview

-The Daily Workout Planner is a web application that generates personalized workout plans based on user-selected equipment and desired workout duration.
-Built with Flask and Python, it provides a simple, user-friendly interface for creating customized fitness routines without requiring user accounts or complex authentication.
+The Weekly Workout Planner is a web application that generates personalized workout plans based on user-selected equipment and desired workout duration.
+Built with Flask, Python, and OpenAI's GPT-4o, it provides both single workout sessions and intelligent weekly workout schedules.
+The application offers a simple, user-friendly interface for creating customized fitness routines without requiring user accounts or complex authentication.

 ## User Preferences